 - If no Delimiter is supplied then no new columns are created. - New columns are added at the right end.
-You can change the column order with Reorder Cols.

-• If there is a header, the header of the new column is based on the original header.
-You can change the column name with Rename Cols.
+You can change the column order with Reorder Cols. - If there is a header, the header of the new column is based on the original header.
+You can change the column name with Rename Cols. - The opposite of Split Col is Concat Cols.

-Concat Cols